Addressing Geopolitical Challenges to the Price of Medicines

 This raises many questions.
 For example, what is a fair price for a medicine?
 How should the price be related to the effectiveness or the number of end-users?
 What about the risks taken by the company to get the therapy to market?
 What about the risks taken by the end-user who use the medicine?
 And what about the risks taken by the payer?
 Is it unrealistic to think that there is a solution that would be fair to all stakeholders?
 And how can we ensure that the whole system is financially sustainable in the long term?

-Yannis Natsis is Policy Manager Universal Access and Affordable Medicines at the European Public Health Alliance (EPHA).
+Yannis Natsis, Manager Universal Access, European Public Health Alliance

-Joe Damond – Deputy Chief of Policy and Executive Vice President for International Affairs at the Biotechnology Innovation Organization (BIO)
+Joe Damond, Executive Vice President for International Affairs at the Biotechnology Innovation Organization (BIO)